rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 Directory Sync supports the following Active Directory platforms:

--   Windows Server 2008 and 2008 R2
+-   Windows Server&reg; 2008 and 2008 R2
--   Windows 2012 and 2012 R2
+-   Windows&reg; 2012 and 2012 R2

 #### Directory Sync limitations

 -   Does not synchronize with Hosted Exchange 2007
 -   Existing mail data does not migrate with Directory Sync to our hosted environment.
-    We offer several methods you can use to migrate your own data, as described in the article [Email migration services](/how-to/email-migration-services).
+    We offer several methods that you can use to migrate your own data, as described in the article [Email migration services](/how-to/email-migration-services).
 -   Synchronizes user passwords at the moment a password is changed.
     Passwords cannot be synchronized retroactively because they are unreadable from Active Directory.
 Users must change their passwords for Directory Sync to synchronize the change with their mailbox.
--   Not LDAP compatible.
+-   Not Lightweight Directory Access Protocol (LDAP) compatible.
 -   Windows Server 2003 and the Active Directory functional level of 2003 are not supported.